-Kerry and Lavrov to resume talks on Syria despite war crimes row
+Kerry, Lavrov to resume talks on Syria despite war crimes row

 The rebels captured the village of Duweibiq, which is some 2 km from Dabiq - the site of an apocalyptic prophecy central to the militant group's ideology.
 "The clashes were not very fierce but there is resistance," the commander said.

-(Additional reporting by Alexander Winning and Katya Golubkova in MOSCOW, Tom Miles and Stephanie Nebehay in GENEVA and Lesley Wroughton in WASHINGTON, writing by Philippa Fletcher, editing by Gareth Jones)
+Additional reporting by Alexander Winning and Katya Golubkova in MOSCOW, Tom Miles and Stephanie Nebehay in GENEVA, Lesley Wroughton and Arshad Mohammed in WASHINGTON; Writing by Philippa Fletcher; Editing by Gareth Jones and Sandra Maler